datacarpentry/semester-biology/materials/for-loops-R.md

 ### Basic `for` loop

-* Fundamental structure for repetition in programming
+* Loops are the fundamental structure for repetition in programming
-* Do same action to each item in a list of things
+* `for` loops perform the same action for each item in a list of things

 ```r
 for (item in list_of_items) {